NVlabs/SSV/README.md

 ## Citation

-Please cite our below paper if you find this code useful for your research.
+Please cite our paper if you find this code useful for your research.

 ```
 @inproceedings{mustikovelaCVPR20,